 They should also be aware of privacy settings and appropriate disclosure on social media sites like LinkedIn.
 Posting seemingly innocuous information, like birthdays, could be the first port of call for a cybercriminal gathering intel for a phishing attack.

 5. Secure the Third-Party Attack Surface

 Third-party data leaks could be exposing your organization’s sensitive data.
 Any company data breached by a service provider remains your responsibility.
 You must ensure your vendors have effective security measures in place to prevent data leakage.
-A complete data leak detection solution scans the entire web, including code repositories, to identify third-party data leaks in real time.
+A reliable Vendor Risk Management solution continuously monitors an organization's vendors for data leaks and and other cyber threats and vulnerabilities which could facilitate third-party data breaches.

 6. Create an Incident Response Plan

 With the growing use of shadow IT, including personal devices, it’s safe to assume your organization will encounter data leaks.
 Your organization should have a solid incident response plan covering a variety of cybersecurity incidents, including data leaks.
 Your plan should include data leak detection and remediation processes to ensure leakage is managed as efficiently as possible.
 Faster remediation reduces the likelihood of a breach occurring.

 Learn how to create an effective incident response plan >

 Unknown vulnerabilities can facilitate data leaks.
 For example, UpGuard discovered how default permissions on Microsoft Power Apps exposed millions of personal data records.
 Real-time visibility into your organization’s attack surface allows you to detect and remediate vulnerabilities acting as data leak vectors proactively.
 A complete attack surface management platform can instantly detect vulnerabilities affecting an organization and its vendors.

 Learn about the best attack surface management solutions >